 You may be impressed to know that these patients received between one and five adjustments only as-needed.

-Case Studies Involving Upper Cervical Chiropractic for Migraines and Headaches
+Case Studies Involving Upper Cervical Care for Migraines and Headaches

 What were the results of these 37 case studies?
 26 of the patients had their migraines completed eliminated, including two men and a woman who had been experiencing daily migraines.
 The other 11 patients all experienced a reduction in the number of migraines per month.
 Several daily migraine sufferers were down to just one or two per month.
 Some patients received benefits in as little as 1 month of care.

 The youngest patient was age 9.
 He had been experiencing 10 migraines per month following an injury.
 His condition completely resolved in just one month of care.
 The oldest patient was 67, and she had her migraine days reduced to just one per month.